 OLD WIVES’ TALES:THE HISTORY OF REMEDIES, CHARMS & SPELLS, was published first by Virago in 1981 and republished by Tempus in 2006 and the History Press (paperback) in 2010.
 NARRATIVES OF EXILE AND RETURN her innovative study of Caribbean migration, first published by Macmillan/St. Martin’s Press in 1997, was republished by Transaction in 2007.

 Other books include GROWING UP IN LAMBETH, which provided valuable material for her novel, THE DRESSMAKER OF DACHAU.
-FAMILY LOVE IN THE DIASPORA: MIGRATION AND THE ANGLO-CARIBBEAN EXPERIENCE, widely considered one of the most original and important books on Caribbean families and EMPIRE AND NATION-BUILDING IN THE CARIBBEAN: BARBADOS 1937-1966 described by Glenford Howe in the Journal of Imperial and Commonwealth History as ‘thought provoking… a must read’ and by Richard Drayton in the Journal of Contemporary History as a ‘the most important single book published on the twentieth-century British West Indies in a decade… a benchmark work,’ and by Franklin Knight as ‘expertly researched, consummately crafted and delightfully written…an unusually outstanding interdisciplinary study,’ in the International History Review.
+FAMILY LOVE IN THE DIASPORA: MIGRATION AND THE ANGLO-CARIBBEAN EXPERIENCE, widely considered one of the most original and important books on Caribbean families and EMPIRE AND NATION-BUILDING IN THE CARIBBEAN: BARBADOS 1937-1966 described by Glenford Howe in the Journal of Imperial and Commonwealth History as ‘thought provoking… a must read,’ by Richard Drayton in the Journal of Contemporary History as a ‘the most important single book published on the twentieth-century British West Indies in a decade… a benchmark work,’ and by Franklin Knight as ‘expertly researched, consummately crafted and delightfully written…an unusually outstanding interdisciplinary study,’ in the International History Review.